jNizM/ahk-scripts-v2/README.md

 	- GetCurrencyFormat (Formats a number string as a currency string for a locale specified by identifier.)
 	- GetCurrencyFormatEx (Formats a number string as a currency string for a locale specified by name.)
 	- GetNumberFormat (Formats a number string as a number string customized for a locale specified by identifier.)
+	- GetNumberFormatEx (Formats a number string as a number string customized for a locale specified by name.)

 ## Copyright and License